Nasi Kunyit is glutinous rice cooked in coconut milk and turmeric. This celebratory rice dish is usually served during weddings and special occasions.

 Traditionally, Nasi Kunyit, red colored hard boiled eggs, and Ang Ku Kueh are served.
 These are often accompanied by a little chicken curry, pickled ginger, and Roast Pork Belly.
 I used to look forward to these celebrations as a child so that I can get a taste of this soft chewy peppercorn studded yellow rice.
 It was so delicious served with a little curry.

-Outside of Full Moon celebrations, Nasi Kunyit was seldom cooked.
-I remember asking Mom why that was so.
-She told me that it was reserved only for special occasions.
-Since I was not the one doing the cooking back then, I had to take it at that.
+Outside of Full Moon celebrations, Nasi Kunyit is seldom cooked.
+I remember asking Mom why that is so.
+She told me that it is reserved only for special occasions.
+Since I was not the one doing the cooking back then, I had to take it at that. 😉

 Glutinous rice is a kind of rice grown mainly in Southeast and East Asia.
 It is sticky when cooked, hence its name in the sense that it is sticky.
 It has nothing to do with dietary gluten.
 In fact, there is no gluten at all in the rice and it is safe for those on a gluten free diet.
 This rice is often used in sweet desserts because it can be easily compressed and made into cakes.
 Do check out my Pulut Inti recipe which also uses this rice.

 - 1½ cups (300g) glutinous rice

 - 2 pieces asam gelugor or 2 tsp lime juice

 - 1 tsp salt

 - Wash and drain glutinous rice.
 Place in a bowl or pan together with ground turmeric and asam gelugor or lime juice.
 Add enough water to cover the glutinous rice and allow it to soak at least 4 hours.